The selection menu is activated by default, however it only appears when selectable objects are configured in NPGeoMap.

 This is also possible when using the keyboard shortcuts - hold control key for multi selection, hold additionally the shift key for single selection, release only the shift key to multi select again and confirm everything by releasing all keys.

-Combine, switch, move around the drawn shapes, remark single selections by clicking again on them ... and when you're finished click the OK-Button (respectively release keys) or cancel everything by clicking again on or - try it!
+Combine, switch, move around the drawn shapes, remark single selections by clicking again on them ... and when you're finished click the OK-Button (respectively release keys) or cancel everything by clicking again on single_active or mulit_active - try it!

 click to expand